Grant proposals are considered from eligible organizations who:

 My organization is applying for the first time.
 Should we apply for a small or large grant?

-After you have thoroughly reviewed this FAQ and see a fit with your organization’s purpose and its needs, call the office to discuss next steps with the program officer.
+After you have thoroughly reviewed this FAQ and see a fit with your organization’s purpose and its needs, call the office to discuss next steps with the grants assistant.
 First time applicants are usually encouraged to apply for a small grant.
 Note, small grant requests are reviewed/awarded monthly, so if you require a fast response, the small grant program is recommended.

 What is the deadline for applying for a small grant?